BF3RM/TestRange/README.md

 shortcuts, etc.

 # Commands and shortcuts
-Below, you will find a list of all the commands available in this mod.
+Below you will find a list of all the commands available in this mod.
 Command arguments between angle brackets (\<abc\>) are mandatory and those between brackets (\[abc\]) are optional.

 ### Settings and utilities